FrodoAlaska/FrodoAlaska.github.io/_posts/2023-8-30-our-only-hope-devlog-0.md

 ---
 layout: post
-title: Why prototyping is amazing
+title: The Importance Of Prototyping
 subtitle: Our Only Hope - Devlog 0
 comments: true
 tags: [gamedev, devlog, our-only-hope]